CIDS-484-Spring-2025/William_Johnson_Sem_Project/README.md

 Monopoly Board Movement (check),
 Choosing a direction to move after rolling (check), Mike moving as intended (check),

-Purchasing properties,
+Purchasing properties (check),
-Multiple players on the board at the same time, Abtaining houses for properties,
+Multiple players on the board at the same time (check)

+Abtaining houses for properties,
 Ability to go to jail,
 Items/Perks